Epsilon Energy (NASDAQ:EPSN) Posts Earnings Results

-Epsilon Energy (NASDAQ:EPSN – Get Free Report) issued its quarterly earnings results on Wednesday.
+Epsilon Energy (NASDAQ:EPSN – Get Free Report) released its quarterly earnings data on Wednesday.
 The company reported $0.12 earnings per share (EPS) for the quarter, Zacks reports.
-Epsilon Energy had a net margin of 22.60% and a return on equity of 6.78%.
-The business had revenue of $8.56 million for the quarter.
+Epsilon Energy had a return on equity of 6.78% and a net margin of 22.60%.
+The company had revenue of $8.56 million during the quarter.

-The company also recently declared a quarterly dividend, which will be paid on Friday, March 29th.
-Stockholders of record on Friday, March 15th will be paid a dividend of $0.063 per share.
-The ex-dividend date of this dividend is Thursday, March 14th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 29th.
+Stockholders of record on Friday, March 15th will be given a $0.063 dividend.
+The ex-dividend date is Thursday, March 14th.
 This represents a $0.25 dividend on an annualized basis and a dividend yield of 4.80%.
-Epsilon Energy’s dividend payout ratio (DPR) is 80.65%.
+Epsilon Energy’s payout ratio is 80.65%.

-Several large investors have recently modified their holdings of the business.
-Vanguard Group Inc. grew its position in shares of Epsilon Energy by 1.4% in the fourth quarter.
-Vanguard Group Inc. now owns 955,667 shares of the company’s stock valued at $4,855,000 after purchasing an additional 13,116 shares during the last quarter.
-Virtu Financial LLC purchased a new position in shares of Epsilon Energy during the fourth quarter valued at approximately $54,000.
-Bridgeway Capital Management LLC lifted its stake in shares of Epsilon Energy by 6.9% during the fourth quarter.
-Bridgeway Capital Management LLC now owns 376,306 shares of the company’s stock valued at $1,912,000 after buying an additional 24,136 shares during the period.
-Northern Trust Corp lifted its stake in shares of Epsilon Energy by 17.7% during the fourth quarter.
-Northern Trust Corp now owns 41,810 shares of the company’s stock valued at $212,000 after buying an additional 6,282 shares during the period.
-Finally, Janney Montgomery Scott LLC lifted its stake in shares of Epsilon Energy by 17.4% during the fourth quarter.
-Janney Montgomery Scott LLC now owns 80,201 shares of the company’s stock valued at $407,000 after buying an additional 11,874 shares during the period.
-64.35% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of EPSN.
+Palo Duro Investment Partners LP bought a new position in shares of Epsilon Energy in the 1st quarter valued at $8,722,000.
+Renaissance Technologies LLC increased its stake in shares of Epsilon Energy by 256.8% in the 2nd quarter.
+Renaissance Technologies LLC now owns 465,565 shares of the company’s stock valued at $2,742,000 after purchasing an additional 335,076 shares during the last quarter.
+Soviero Asset Management LP increased its stake in shares of Epsilon Energy by 66.5% in the 4th quarter.
+Soviero Asset Management LP now owns 499,494 shares of the company’s stock valued at $3,312,000 after purchasing an additional 199,494 shares during the last quarter.
+Dimensional Fund Advisors LP increased its stake in shares of Epsilon Energy by 34.9% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 722,971 shares of the company’s stock valued at $3,861,000 after purchasing an additional 187,115 shares during the last quarter.
+Finally, Millennium Management LLC increased its stake in shares of Epsilon Energy by 1,360.2% in the 2nd quarter.
+Millennium Management LLC now owns 159,071 shares of the company’s stock valued at $937,000 after purchasing an additional 148,177 shares during the last quarter.
+Institutional investors own 64.35% of the company’s stock.

 About Epsilon Energy